lourise/lourise.github.io/content/authors/admin/_index.md

 ## About Me

-Yuxuan LUO is a PhD candidate of Computer Science at the City University of Hong Kong under the supervision of Prof. Sam Kwong and Prof. Horace Ip.
-His research interests include Continual Learning, Few-shot segmentation and transfer laerning.
+I'm is a PhD candidate in the Computer Science Department at City University of Hong Kong.
+My advisors are Prof. Sam Kwong (IEEE Fellow), Prof. Horace Ip, and Prof. Runmin Cong.
+My research interests focus on Computer Vision and Deep Learning, specifically Continual Learning and Few-shot segmentation.